Electron-boson spectral density functions of cuprates obtained from optical spectra via machine learning: Results and discussions

-where the first therm is a Gaussian peak located at $\omega_p$ with an amplitude of $A_p$ and a width of $d$ and the second and third terms were used for analyzing underdoped cuprates\cite{hwang:2011}.
+where the first term is a Gaussian peak located at $\omega_p(T)$ with an amplitude of $A_p(T)$ and a width of $d(T)$ and the second and third terms were previously used for analyzing underdoped cuprates\cite{hwang:2011}.
 The third term is known as the MMP mode\cite{millis:1990}, which was used for describing antiferromagnetic fluctuations.
 The first and second terms are sharp components, whereas the third one is a broad component.
+It is worth noting that the model output $I^2\chi(\omega)$ depends on both temperature\cite{hwang:2016a} and doping\cite{hwang:2018}.
 We generated $110,000$ data by systematically changing all the parameters within certain ranges.
-The first $100,000$ data were used for the training and the rest for the evaluation.
+The first $100,000$ data were used for the training and the rest for the validation in each iteration.
 We used the Adamax optimizer\cite{kingma:2014}, which is a stochastic gradient descent method and optimized on the basis of the square of the exponential value of the slope.
 We also tried Adam\cite{kingma:2014} and Adadelta\cite{zeiler:2012} but found that Adamax provided the best result.
 The mean square error (MSE) and the softplus function were used as the loss and the activation functions, respectively, for the training\cite{dugas:2001}.
-To make the input data ($1/\tau^{op}(\omega)$) more realistic, we added random noises with an amplitude of 2.5 meV.
+To make the input data [$1/\tau^{op}(\omega)$] more realistic, we added random noises with an amplitude of 2.5 meV.
 The training took approximately $19$ h on an NVIDIA GeForce RTX 2070 Super graphics processing unit (GPU).
-The MSE of the evaluation using the remaining $10,000$ data was 1.1417$\times 10^{-4}$, which indicates that the machine was well-trained.
+The MSE of the validation using the remaining $10,000$ data was 8.6$\times 10^{-5}$, which indicates that the machine was well-trained.
 It took only $\sim$5 ms to obtain a solution with the trained model.
+We also performed the training and validation processes using the LSTM method with different ratios of validation ($N_{\mathrm{valid}}$) to training ($N_{\mathrm{train}}$) data sets (i.e., $N_{\mathrm{valid}}/N_{\mathrm{train}}$) and obtained similar results for each case (see Supplementary Information\cite{sm:2021a} for a detailed discussion).